EtalumaSupport/LumaViewPro/README.md

 * `python3 -m pip install kivy`
 * `python3 -m pip install kivymd` (kivymd-0.104.1)

-## Installing dependencies on Mac OS X
+## Installing dependencies on Mac OS X to run as a Python Script
 Upgrade to the latest version of Mac OS X.  Also ensure you have the latest version of XCode installed from the [Mac App store](https://apps.apple.com/us/app/xcode/id497799835?mt=12).
 Open XCode and let installation scripts download and run any additional tools needed.
 Then open a terminal and enter the following command to install the XCode command line tools:

 - `xcode-select --install`